Francis Parker Yockey: Views and legacy

 Yockey is also remembered as an early and influential Holocaust denier.
 In the 1980s, Holocaust denier Keith Stimely, a Yockey devotee who Coogan described as surpassing the previously established "absolute limit" of "Yockeyism", undertook extensive research on Yockey, and aimed to write a book about him.
 He never wrote the book before he died of AIDS in 1992.
 In 1999, the writer Kevin Coogan, incorporating Stimely's research, wrote the first full biography of Yockey, Dreamer of the Day.
-Kerry Bolton wrote a second biography of Yockey, Yockey: A Fascist Odyssey, published by Arktos Media, in 2018.
+The far-right activist Kerry Bolton wrote Yockey: A Fascist Odyssey, a biography published by alt-right Arktos Media, in 2018.

 Yockey was virulently racist and despised black people and Jews.
 However, Yockey was not a scientific racist, and did not believe in biological race, viewing it to be a "materialist" interpretation; he instead believed race was a spiritual matter, rather than one of skin color or phenotype.
 In Yockey's view, some white people were spiritually racially Jewish, while some "Jews have adopted Western feelings and thereby acquired Western race".
 Hence he believed that "any man who shares the feeling of this Mission, and any group which shares it, regardless of the derivation of the man or group", would share in the "crusade" of the white man, and so become white in a spiritual sense.
 As a result, the mixed-race neo-Nazi Leo Felton (half black, half white), and the Jewish neo-Nazi Dan Burros, were fascinated by and advocated Yockey and his writings, viewing Yockey's ideology as a way to justify their path.

-The Order of Nine Angles, a Satanist and terrorist group, is known to draw from his beliefs.
-Other terrorists inspired by Yockey include Leo Felton, responsible for the 2002 white supremacist terror plot, and John William King, an assailant in the Murder of James Byrd Jr. Additionally, far-right political activist Augustus Sol Invictus has drawn inspiration from Yockey's book Imperium.
+The Order of Nine Angles, a Satanist group, is known to draw from his beliefs.
+Additionally, far-right political activist Augustus Sol Invictus has drawn inspiration from Yockey's book Imperium.